sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 to remove logging access for a namespace or SAS Viya tenant.
 The script performs the following actions:

-1. Remove the OpenSearch Dashboards-tenant space.
+1. Remove the OpenSearch Dashboard-tenant space.
-2. Remove the access controls for the OpenSearch Dashboards-tenant space.
+2. Remove the access controls for the OpenSearch Dashboard-tenant space.

 The `offboard.sh` script does not remove the initial user, if one was created by the `onboard.sh` script.